bagustris/speech-recognition-course/M4_Language_Modeling/readme.md

     0 zeroprobs, logprob= -21939 ppl= 113.1955 ppl1= 140.4475

 We thus have a perplexity of about 113.
-The first line of summary statistics also gives the number of out-of-vocabulary words (which don’t count toward the perplexity, since they get probability zero).
+The first line of summary statistics also gives the number of out-of-vocabulary words (which don't count toward the perplexity, since they get probability zero).
 In this case the OOV rate is 625/10841 = 5.8%.

 Running the same command on the test set (data/test.txt) yields a perplexity of 101 and an OOV rate of 4.9%.
 Both statistics indicate that the test portion of the data is a slightly better match to our model than the development set.